Hashcash: Spam filters

 Hashcash was used as a potential solution for false positives with automated spam filtering systems, as legitimate users will rarely be inconvenienced by the extra time it takes to mine a stamp.
 SpamAssassin was able to check for Hashcash stamps since version 2.70 until version 3.4.2, assigning a negative score (i.e. less likely to be spam) for valid, unspent Hashcash stamps.
 However, although the hashcash plugin is on by default, it still needs to be configured with a list of address patterns that must match against the Hashcash resource field before it will be used.
 Support was removed from SpamAssassin's trunk on 2019-06-26, affecting version 3.4.3 and beyond.

 Email clients

 The Penny Post software project on SourceForge implements Hashcash in the Mozilla Thunderbird email client.
-The project is named for the historical availability of conventional mailing services that cost the sender just one penny; see Penny Post for information about such mailing services in history.
+The project is named for the historical availability of conventional mailing services that cost the sender just one penny, known as penny posts.